 There are many treatment options available for children who suffer from language disorders.
-Such children need both; domestic help & professional help.
+Such children need both; domestic help and professional help.

 - Speech Therapy: Speech therapy is perhaps the most important remedial tool to treat language disorders.
 Speech therapists conduct one-on-one sessions with the patient, your child, in order to understand the extent of the language disorder correctly.
 One-on-one sessions are extremely beneficial as the speech therapist gives your child all the attention that’s required.
 During the session, the therapist will play games and monitor exercises that will work towards improving your child’s grammar and vocabulary.

 - Psychotherapy: Being a victim of a language disorder is not easy.
 Especially for children.
 As mentioned above, a child’s social and academic life is filled with challenges because of the difficulties that language disorders create.
 Hence, the mental health of a child is subject to change.
 Emotional difficulties may arise and stutter your child’s mental development.
 With that being said, psychotherapy is not a must.
 Its need differs from child to child.
 It’s best to consult a professional before taking your child for a psychotherapy session.

 Domestic Help (help at home and school):

 - Give choices: Children with language disorders may find it difficult to speak.
 Hence, try to make their job easier.
 Avoid asking them open-ended questions.
 Always try to give them options to choose from.
 By doing so, you make it easier for them to communicate with you.